 Where To Stay In Leavenworth

-Leavenworth is a year round Bavarian / Alpine style resort with a full festival and event calendar.
+Leavenworth is a year round Bavarian themed resort town with a full festival and event calendar.
 It is one of the best spots for vacations in the US and has something for everyone.

 Due to Leavenworth being an exceptionally popular destination year round, visitors are spoiled for choice when it comes to lodging.